MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_AADDS.md

 #### Task 2: Create an Azure Files share

-1. Within the Remote Desktop session to **az140-cl-vm11a**, in the Microsoft Edge window displaying the Azure portal, navigate back to the **Storage accounts** blade and select the entry representing the newly created storage account.
+1. Within the Bastion session to **az140-cl-vm11a**, in the Microsoft Edge window displaying the Azure portal, navigate back to the **Storage accounts** blade and select the entry representing the newly created storage account.
 1. On the storage account blade, in the vertical menu on the left side, in the **Data storage** section, select **File shares** and then select **+ File share**.
 1. On the **New file share** blade, specify the following settings and select **Create** (leave other settings with their default values):